Dining & Kitchen Table Finder

 We have many tables that feature reclaimed or recycled materials, including recycled stainless steel and natural steel and reclaimed chestnut.
 We practice responsible sourcing for all of our materials.

 For tables that can handle bumps and bangs, or projects and paperwork, the legs and top need to be equally hard-wearing.
-Tables with a steel base and a quartz, granite or glass top are beautiful—and durable—options.
+Tables with a steel base and a ceramic, quartz, granite or glass top are beautiful—and durable—options.

 The combination of price, durability and easy care make glass and MDF a great choice if you're on a budget.
 Our Top + Leg tables also offer a great value with a variety of wood and butcherblock top options.